ngbgithub/The-One-True-Makefile/README.md

     (blasphemer!), it should be obvious how it works and how you can change it.

-10. I've included a copy of Lee Thomason's excellent TinyXML library, since I like using xml for config files.
-If you don't like and/or need it, removing it is as easy as removing `tinyxml` from the modules section of `Makefile.in`, and running `rm -rf tinyxml`.
+10. I've included a copy of Lee Thomason's excellent TinyXML2 library, since I like using xml for config files.
+If you don't like and/or need it, removing it is as easy as removing `tinyxml2` from the modules section of `Makefile.in`, and running `rm -rf tinyxml2`.
     (This is an example of the modularity of which I spoke, up in point 1).)
-If you like TinyXML, you actually may want to consider switching to TinyXML2.
-Note that the actual library will be called `libtinyxml-otm.so`, with a `-otm` at the end, in order to avoid conflicts with any other `libtinyxml.so` shared library files that may be installed.
-(Again, if you don't like the `-otm` suffix, it's easy to change.)
+Note that the actual library will be called `libtinyxml2-otm.so`, with a `-otm` at the end, in order to avoid conflicts with any other `libtinyxml2.so` shared library files that may be installed.
+(Again, if you don't like the `-otm` suffix, it's easy to change; in fact, you should probably change that suffix to something that calls to mind the name of your project.)

 Note that I have tried to provide the above benefits using minimalist approaches; for example, I use implicit rules whenever possible.
 This